mihai-negru/c-language-data-structures/Documentation/BST_TREE.md

 * bst_traverse_postorder
 * bst_traverse_level

->**NOTE:** All of the above functions take as input your binary search tree and traverse evry single node from it.
+>**NOTE:** All of the above functions take as input your binary search tree and traverse every single node from it.

->**NOTE:** We will discuss juust one function of them, because they do the same thing but in different methods.
+>**NOTE:** We will discuss just one function of them, because they do the same thing but in different methods.

 **Let's print some nodes** :  you want to print all nodes not just successor or the lowest common ancestor, first you will have to define an **action** function that will do this job for you.
 The definition of an **action** function is: